Our Top 5 Dog-Friendly Places To Eat and Walk in Cornwall

 4. Feock – THE PUNCHBOWL & LADLE

-A short drive from the hotel, along the Helford River, lies the Trelissick estate, a National Trust owned house and gardens.
-Though dogs are not allowed within the house or gardens, there is a scenic walk around the estate, one you can make longer if you wish to explore the hidden creeks and harbours of the Helford.
+A short drive from the hotel, is the Trelissick estate, a National Trust owned house and gardens.
+Though dogs are not allowed within the house or gardens, there is a scenic walk around the estate which makes for a great day out.
 On the way back toward Falmouth lies the Punchbowl and Ladle, a cosy local pub with a large dog-friendly bar area, the perfect place to stop off on your way back to the hotel.

 5. Mylor – PANDORA INN

 An historic thatched pub with amazing views across the river.
 (If you and your dog have steady sea legs – this pub even has its own mooring pontoon and is a stop on the Falmouth water taxi).
 The Pandora has also created a few walks around their pub, check out the link here.

 So there is is!
 If you have any suggestions for other great dog-friendly places, let us know and we’ll add them to our list!